-As part of a National Cancer Institute-designated research and treatment center, the Melanoma / Skin Cancer Program conducts research at Dartmouth and in partnership with other national research organizations into the biology, causes, prevention, and treatment of melanoma.
+As part of a National Cancer Institute-designated research and treatment center, the Melanoma and Skin Cancer Program conducts research at Dartmouth College and in partnership with other national research organizations into the biology, causes, prevention and treatment of melanoma and other skin cancers.

 Current research projects include:

 - Case-control study of melanoma to compare those with melanoma to those without, in order to understand why some people develop the disease while others do not

 - Community skin cancer prevention research, to develop new approaches to education and prevention

 - Melanoma biology, to understand how melanoma starts and grows

 - New approaches to treatment including:

 - Cytokine therapy, which activates the immune system and can help shrink metastatic melanoma in some patients